luckylittle/tqm/README.md

 `tqm relabel qbt --dry-run`

 `tqm relabel qbt`

+`tqm relabel qbt -v --experimental-relabel` - Enable experimental relabeling for cross-seeded torrents, using hardlinks (only qbit for now)

 3. Retag - Retrieve torrent client queue and retag torrents matching its configured filters (only qbittorrent supported as of now)